SBS (Australian TV channel): Programming

-The remainder of SBS's schedule consists of English-language lifestyle, music, game and talk shows.
-These include Iron Chef, RocKwiz, The Movie Show, MythBusters, Top Gear (2005–2009), Global Village, Top Gear Australia, The Food Lovers' Guide to Australia, Food Safari, Remote Area Nurse, Mum's the Word, HELP, Vasili's Garden, Lonely Planet: Six Degrees, Salam Cafe, Inside Australia, Storyline Australia, First Australians, The Nest, My Voice, Oz Concert, the Eurovision Song Contest.
-In addition to foreign language film show SBS Film which include the best of international films is also available from The World Movies Channel as aired.
-Late at night, when there is no scheduled programming, SBS usually broadcasts a Weatherwatch program which shows a weather map of Australia.
+The rest of the schedule includes English-language lifestyle, music, game, and talk shows.
+This selection includes foreign language film programs like SBS Film, which broadcasts international cinema, also featured on the World Movies Channel.
+Late at night, when there is no scheduled programming, SBS usually broadcasts a Weatherwatch program, which shows a weather map of Australia.
 In late 2005, the program was updated to feature weather information from cities around the world, along with a short clip of selected cities.

 Since the late 1980s, SBS has screened the 1960s German-made comedy sketch Dinner for One every New Year's Eve, emulating an annual European TV tradition.

 Between 1989 and 2006, the narrator for SBS was Robbie McGregor.
 The current narrator is Lani John Tupu.

 News and current affairs

-SBS has a range of news and current affairs programming, including its nightly, national, news service SBS World News, investigative programme Dateline, discussion forum Insight, indigenous affairs program Living Black, in addition to its morning & afternoon World Watch timeslot, featuring bulletins in languages other than English.
+SBS has a range of news and current affairs programming, including its nightly, national news service SBS World News, investigative programme Dateline, discussion forum Insight, indigenous affairs program Living Black, in addition to its morning & afternoon World Watch time slot, featuring bulletins in languages other than English.
 Until early 2007, Toyota World Sport was shown on weeknights until it was axed to accommodate the relaunched, one-hour World News Australia (which is now SBS World News) and World Watch.

-It also broadcasts foreign language news on its second digital channel SBS Viceland, sometimes it provides additional information, highlights, and statistics for programmes shown on SBS, such as the FIFA World Cup, The Ashes, Olympic Games, and the Australian Football League Grand Final.
+It also broadcasts foreign-language news on its second digital channel, SBS 2.
+Sometimes it provides additional information, highlights, and statistics for programmes shown on SBS, such as the FIFA World Cup, The Ashes, Olympic Games, and the Australian Football League Grand Final.

-SBS, along with its sister channel SBS Viceland, are still airing English news bulletins from international news channels under the current World Watch block following the launch of SBS WorldWatch multilingual channel.
+SBS, along with its sister channel SBS 2, is still airing English news bulletins from international news channels under the current World Watch block following the launch of SBS WorldWatch multilingual channel.